jonluca/blog/_posts/2018-04-16-information.md

 This blog post will primarily focus on modeling the propagation of information through society, and how there have been a few key revolutions that have changed the way we treat information.

 It's fairly easy to understand what it means for something to go locally viral - say, a rumor in a high school.
-It's also pretty straightforward to understand what it means for something to go as "viral" as possible - such news of the new President of the United States after an election.
+It's also pretty straightforward to understand what it means for something to go as "viral" as possible, like news of the new President of the United States after an election.
 But the differences in the propagation between these two extremes is massive, and there is no single algorithm that works at all scales.
 A great paper on [Simple Graph Models](http://rsos.royalsocietypublishing.org/content/2/5/150028) was published in 2015 regarding this exact problem.

 ## Information